robbiedv/TypeScript-Pokedex/README.md

 # TypeSript-Pokedex
 Learning TypeScript by creating an application that calls an API and shows the results in the form of trading cards.
+**See the finished project** [here](https://robbiedv.github.io/TypeScript-Pokedex/)

 ### Learning Points
 * * *